fieryWalrus1002/gapfinder_images/readme.md

    ```bash
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```
-3. After installation, add Homebrew to your PATH by running the following command:
+3. After installation, add Homebrew to your PATH by running the following commands.
+This won't be exact, it will dependon your installation, so check the output from the previous command:
    ```bash
    echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zprofile
    eval "$(/opt/homebrew/bin/brew shellenv)"